samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

 - NB-IoT leverages the LTE ecosystem to ensure a fast time-to-market:
     - it reuses many LTE design principles:
         - \small Multiple access techniques: OFDMA in the DL and SC-FDMA in the UL
-        - Protocol architecture: MAC, RLC, PDCP, RRC...
+        - Protocol architecture: MAC, RLC, RRC...
         - Security management: authentication, encryption, and integrity protection
         - Mobility management
-        - Bearer management?
+        - Bearer management
     - it reuses LTE infrastructure through a software upgrade

 ### Deployment Flexibility